 To avoid this issue, we advise the placement of a-meter-thick layer of granular material, with less than 30% of fine fraction, under the sub-ballast.
-This material should be sourced from low frost susceptible soils such as granular

-(gravel) soils (i.e., GW, GP, GW-GM).
+This material should be sourced from low frost susceptible soils such as granular (gravel) soils (i.e., GW, GP, GW-GM).
 We also recommend that the subgrade be placed in lifts not exceeding 300 mm and that each lift be compacted to a minimum of 95% Modified Proctor Density (ASTM D1557).

-Figure 8.5-18 shows the layers of ballast, sub-ballast, and subgrade over good ground conditions where the bearing capacity of the ground surface must be a minimum of 172 kPa.
-Embankment heights will vary throughout the BDHR, this configuration would be used for embankments between 1.3 to 6 m in height.
+Figure 8.5-22: Typical Cross Section for Embankment over Good Ground Conditions shows the layers of ballast, subballast, and subgrade over good ground conditions where the bearing capacity of the ground surface must be a minimum of 172 kPa.
+Embankment heights will vary throughout the BDHR, this configuration would be used for lower embankments at 6 m in height.